dleurs/flutter_questions/README.md

 3. How to test ?
 4. How to store offline ?
 SQL or noSQL ?
 5. What is clean archi ?
+6. What is dependency injection and how is it good for repository ?

 ## Mobile in general